brianr747/agent_based_macro/agent_based_macro/design_notes.md

 The minimum viable economy:
 - Job guarantee pool + food factories.
 - Households bid on food at a fixed price.
+- Government has an open-ended backstop bid for food.
 - Firms offer food at fixed markup.
+[Update: drop this, move to later stage.]
-- Households/firms cross the market based on "desperation."
+- Households/firms cross the bid/asj based on "desperation."

+Note: Having thought about it, go for the simplest possible economy: the Monetary Monopoly Model.
+No private production, workers at Job Guarantee produce food, and then the government sells the food (and provides an open-end backstop bid).

+Government policy determines the price level!
+Once we have that in place, can work on the mechanics of shipping food, and the associated user interface to observe the system.
+Once that is done, add private factories/farms to the mix.

 Next step:
 - Allow ships to fly food from low price to high price worlds.